Subaqueous fan: Proglacial lake setting

-Subaqueous Fans in the Field
+Extraterrestrial subaqueous fans

-Not only are these subaqueous fans found on Earth, but they have also been discovered on Mars!
+Subaqueous fans have been discovered on Mars.
 Even though the presence of surface water is currently lacking on Mars, there have been multiple observations that lead to the revelation that there once was liquid water present on the planet's surface.
 One of these revelations includes the characteristics of ancient lakes such as hydrated minerals found in these basin regions.

 Although there have been several fan complexes found on Mars, there were two with morphology characteristics very different from the already identified fans on the planet.
 Identification of these depositional fans occurred at the bottom of the Southwestern region of the Melas Chasma (an enclosed basin in this canyon).
 Features of these subaqueous fans include several elongated lobes consisting of turbidite deposits and dendritic terminations.
 After extensive comparison with the subaqueous fan complex present at the mouth of the Mississippi River (shown in Figure 3), these fans proved to be consistent with a deep subaqueous fan depositional system.

-Subclass of Subaqueous Fans
+Subclass of subaqueous fans

 These fan-shaped deposits refer to those that are underwater, leaving a broad range of options to fall under this category.
 A subclass of subaqueous fans may include underwater fan formations that are found on the ocean floor which can be specifically referred to as submarine or abyssal fans.
 These fan formations can be quite massive and are often the result of turbidite deposits from underwater density currents such as turbidity currents.
 These currents are typically short-lived, but are able to distribute great amounts of sediment into the deep ocean (Figure 4) making them a massive contributor to submarine fan formation.
 An important process that leads to density currents and ultimately submarine fan formation includes shelf-edge sediment failure which initiates mass movements of sediment (sometimes referred to as debris flow).
 These kinds of failures often occur when continental shelves or submarine canyons lose their stability from too much sediment accumulation.
 This is why submarine fans are often found at the base of continental shelves and submarine canyons.
 Submarine fan formations are known to be strong indicators of tectonic and climatic fluctuations as well.